The 2022 Golden Globe Awards are fast-approaching.

 Bradley Cooper and Lady Gaga took to the stage to perform their Oscar-winning track “Shallow” – the true star of their 2018 film A Star Is Born.
 Performed so powerfully by both Cooper and Gaga, audiences across the world clung to the fantasy that this chemistry might just spill over into real life.
 (The popstar had indeed just split from her fiancé Christian Carino the week prior, leaving just one object: Irina Shayk in the front row.)

-The 2021 Golden Globes will stream at 8pm EST on February 28.
-GRAZIA will have to-the-minute coverage on winners, gowns spotted within living rooms and imminent political discourse during acceptance speeches.
+The 2022 Golden Globes will take place on january 9, 2022.
+GRAZIA will have to-the-minute coverage on winners, gowns, and imminent political discourse during acceptance speeches.